BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Educational.md

 Enter the new world of digital credentials.
 The certification board can now produce a signed version of Danika's credentials that lists all of her professional development and continuing employment using a Gordian Envelope.
 There's no need to contact the cerification board afterward because Danika can produce the credential and it can be validated by compared the signature to the board's public key, stored in Public Key Infrastructure (PKI).
 Danika can also prove that the credential belongs to her by signing something with the private key linked to the public key stored in the Envelope.

-To create the credential, Danika submits information to the Electrical Engineering Board listing her credentials:
+To create the credential, Danika submits information to the Electrical Engineering Board listing her experience:

 ```
 CID(4676635a) [